 Introduction to PostgreSQL Show Tables

-We often need to study and observe the complete data structures and the objects stored in the database that we are using.
-Knowing beforehand the tables that are present in our current database not only helps us to understand our database clearly but also lets us know the names of the tables and the properties of them before using them.
-In Postgres, we can show all the tables that are present in a particular database by using either of the two methods that are available in PostgreSQL.
+We often need to study and observe the complete data structures and the objects stored in our database.
+Knowing beforehand the tables that are present in our current database not only helps us understand our database clearly but also lets us know the names of the tables and their properties before using them.
+In Postgres, we can show all the tables in a particular database by using either of the two methods available in PostgreSQL.
 One of the most efficient and easy ways of doing so is by using the facility provided in Postgres names psql utility which provides various metacommands that are short and easy to use.

-To get the tables present in the database, we can make the use of psql meta-command named \dt that lists out all the tables of the connected database.
-Another way of doing so is to use the pg_tables table that is present in pg_catalog schema that stores the details of all the tables of the database.
-In this article, we will make the use of both these methods to list out the tables that are present in a particular database with the help of an example.
+To get the tables present in the database, we can use the psql meta-command named \dt that lists out all the tables of the connected database.
+Another way of doing so is to use the pg_tables table in the pg_catalog schema that stores the details of all the database tables.
+In this article, we will use both these methods to list the tables present in a particular database with the help of an example.

 Psql metacommand to Retrieve the Tables

-The metacommands are the psql utility provided in PostgreSQL which provides us with a set of stored commands that can be accessed by simply prepending the \ backslash before the alphabetic letters that signify certain command that is followed by different operators on the optional basis which enhance the operation.
-To retrieve the tables present in the database and show them in the list format, we can make the use of the \dt meta-command that is provided in PostgreSQL.
+The metacommands are the psql utility provided in PostgreSQL, which provides us with a set of stored commands that can be accessed by simply prepending the \ backslash before the alphabetic letters that signify certain command that is followed by different operators on the optional basis, which enhance the operation.
+To retrieve the tables present in the database and show them in the list format, we can use the \dt meta-command provided in PostgreSQL.

-We will first need to login to our PostgreSQL database server through the terminal using the following command where Postgres is the user name using which I will log in to my Postgres database server and W is to mention that password will be entered by me after the execution of the following command.
+We will first need to login to our PostgreSQL database server through the terminal using the following command where Postgres is the user name using which I will log in to my Postgres database server, and W is to mention I will enter that password after the execution of the following command.

 Code: